Frequently Asked Questions

 Like all employers, De Havilland Canada is facing stiff competition for skilled talent.
 We are putting in place recruitment and attraction strategies to make sure that we have the skills we need to build our aircraft and serve our customers.
 Currently, we are working with the government of Alberta to ensure the skills we need are being developed in educational institutions in the province.

-Will the Head Office be at De Havilland Field?
+Will the De Havilland Canada's Head Office be at De Havilland Field?

 Yes.
 We expect that the De Havilland Canada Head Office will be located at De Havilland Field.